 At the 2000 United Nations Millennium Summit, world leaders from 189 nations signed the Millennium Declaration, a visionary document containing eight specific goals designed to end extreme poverty throughout the world by the year 2015.
-Sharing the commitment of these nations to the Millennium Development Goals, Food for Life and its affiliate programs are working hard to “free our fellow men, women and children from the abject and dehumanizing conditions of extreme poverty…” (Millennium Declaration)
+Sharing the commitment of these nations to the Millennium Development Goals, Food for Life Global and its affiliate programs are working hard to “free our fellow men, women, and children from the abject and dehumanizing conditions of extreme poverty…” (Millennium Declaration)

-Food for Life has served more than 900 million hot, nutritious meals in more than 60 countries since its inception.
-Every day, Food for Life distributes more than 1,000,000 free meals to needy people in over 100 cities worldwide.
+Food for Life Global has served more than 3 billion hot, nutritious, plant-based meals in more than 60 countries since its inception.
+Every day, Food for Life Global distributes up to 2,000,000 free meals to needy people in over 180 cities worldwide.

 Education provides the key to solving the root causes of hunger by empowering individuals to participate in a society’s economy, but learning is virtually impossible when the pain of hunger is demanding attention.
-Food for Life and its affiliate programs support education by providing not only schools and teachers, but also nutritious meals to give the body and the mind the fuel to learn.
-Food for Life’s (Midday Meal Program) in India, for example, feeds hundreds of thousands of children daily.
+Food for Life Global and its affiliate programs support education by providing not only schools and teachers, but also nutritious meals to give the body and the mind the fuel to learn.
+Food for Life Global’s (Midday Meal Program) in India, for example, feeds over 1 million children daily.

-Food for Life recognizes the devastating effects of poverty on women.
+Food for Life Global recognizes the devastating effects of poverty on women.
 While women in developing countries are traditionally responsible for food production, nutrition, family planning, health, and education, resources are allocated primarily to men.
-Food for Life programs seek to lead women out of poverty and into self-sufficiency by providing training and skills, as well as small business loans and cooperative savings programs.
+Food for Life Global programs seek to lead women out of poverty and into self-sufficiency by providing training and skills, as well as small business loans and cooperative savings programs.

-Food for Life cares for children not only by offering hot, nutritious meals through its direct food relief programs, but also through projects such as Gokulam-Bhaktivadenta Children’s Home.
+Food for Life Global cares for children not only by offering hot, nutritious meals through its direct food relief programs, but also through projects such as Gokulam-Bhaktivadenta Children’s Home.
 This refuge provides food, shelter, medical care, and a full education for 75 orphaned and destitute children in a family atmosphere.
 Gokulam has begun an expansion campaign to increase its capacity to accommodate 250 children.

-Food for Life’s distribution of balanced, nutritious vegetarian meals to needy women in developing countries helps to improve maternal health by combating common nutritional deficiencies, such as anemia and Vitamin A deficiency.
+Food for Life Global’s distribution of balanced, nutritious vegan meals to needy women in developing countries helps to improve maternal health by combating common nutritional deficiencies, such as anemia and Vitamin A deficiency.

-Nutritional support, health education, and medical services are all part of Food for Life’s efforts to fight disease and promote health around the world through programs such as the Bhaktivadenta Hospital in India, and Project Future Hope that is saving the lives of orphans in Kenya.
+Nutritional support, health education, and medical services are all part of Food for Life Global’s efforts to fight disease and promote health around the world through programs such as the Bhaktivedenta Hospital in India, and Project Future Hope that is saving the lives of orphans in Kenya.

-Food for Life promotes environmental stewardship through education and action programs such as Trees for Life, planting tree saplings in school playgrounds and teaching the school children the importance of protecting and maintaining the environment.
-Furthermore, all of Food for Life’s food programs are completely vegetarian, providing a sustainable alternative to the environmental devastation caused by the meat industry.
+Food for Life Global promotes environmental stewardship through education and action programs such as Trees for Life, planting tree saplings in school playgrounds and teaching the school children the importance of protecting and maintaining the environment.
+Furthermore, all of Food for Life Global’s food programs are completely vegan, providing a sustainable alternative to the environmental devastation caused by the meat industry.

-In addition to food distribution, Food for Life and its affiliate programs ease the burden by providing services such as education, vocational training, and health care, building the skills and resources necessary to allow people to lift themselves and their communities out of poverty.
-Contributions from generous donors allow Food for Life to provide services at low cost or no cost to people in need.
+In addition to food distribution, Food for Life Global and its affiliate programs ease the burden by providing services such as education, vocational training, and health care, building the skills and resources necessary to allow people to lift themselves and their communities out of poverty.
+Contributions from generous donors allow Food for Life Global to provide services at low cost or no cost to people in need.